"What can you do with an English major?"

 - the name of a faculty member who knows you well and is willing to provide a brief recommendation (300 words)

-Judith Creed Homes for Adult Independence (JCHAI) is a nonprofit organization dedicated to helping people with intellectual disabilities and autism live and work in the community as much like everyone else as possible.
-Although we are about to celebrate our 30th anniversary, we win awards annually for being one of the most innovative organizations in the country and government agencies from other states are now seeking us out to provide services there.
-Our website is www.jchai.org and you can learn more about what we do there.
+Judith Creed Homes for Adult Independence (JCHAI; www.jchai.org) is a nonprofit organization dedicated to helping people with intellectual disabilities and autism live and work in the community as much like everyone else as possible.
+We win awards annually for being one of the most innovative organizations in the country, and government agencies from other states seek us out to provide guidance and service.